vttale/serve-stale/README.md

    into one that is non-existent, because there is no way for a resolver to know intent.

+   [ Paul Vixie has suggested that it be made explicit that an auth NXDOMAIN cause all data, even stale data, below the NXDOMAIN to also be removed, a la https://datatracker.ietf.org/doc/draft-vixie-dnsext- resimprove/.
+Conceptually this certainly has its appeal but addressing it in this document when resimprove has not progressed has procedural problems.
+This paragraph will be removed in the next draft, either dropping the idea here completely or blessing it based on positive feedback to do so. ]

    Resolution is given a chance to succeed before stale data is used to adhere to the original intent of the design of the DNS.
 This mechanism is only intended to add robustness to failures, and to be